The Slide Show/ Neckerchief Slides

 "The Neckerchief" Neckerchief Slide

-dyes, paints, etc., decorate the fabric to look like your neckerchief.
-Let dry
+etc., decorate the fabric to look like your neckerchief.
+Let dry well,

 - Dip the fabric in thinned white glue, about 1/3rd or

-flat and face down on waxed paper or aluminum foil.
-Roll up as if it were a
+out flat and face down on waxed paper or aluminum foil.
+Roll up as if it

 - Take a piece of dowel or pipe with an OUTSIDE diameter